IN-DEPTH ANALYSIS

 LendingTree will also provide you with a lender's phone number so that you can give them a call and inquire further about requirements, rates, or any additional information about the loan.

-If you decide to work with one of the lenders you’ve found using LendingTree., you will likely need to provide proof of income or other financial information, as requested by the lender.
+If you decide to work with one of the lenders you’ve found using LendingTree, you will likely need to provide proof of income or other financial information, as requested by the lender.

 LendingTree does not have any strict requirements for loans as it doesn't provide any proprietary loans.
 However, most lenders who work with LendingTree will have their own requirements that you will need to meet in order to qualify for a loan.

 However, each lender has to verify your credibility on their own.
 This means that your credit score may take a significant hit due to multiple hard pulls they may perform.
-If you are in the process of building your credit, or if your score is less than stellar, it may pay to search for the lender manually and avoid relying on LendingTree's services.

-LendingTree does not charge any fees for its services.
-However, the lenders who work with LendingTree may charge some, such as origination or application fees.
+LendingTree does not charge any fees for using its marketplace.
+However, the lenders on the platform may charge their own fees, including origination fees, application fees, or other loan-related costs.

-How Does Using LendingTree Compare To Other Lenders?
+How LendingTree Compares To Other Lenders

 LendingTree Logo